CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/JillianBcknr14-hub/README.md

-# Hello, stranger, this is my blog!
+# Hello, stranger -- this is my blog!

 My name is Jillian and here you will find my progress through Code School.
 Projects, big and small, can be seen here and will be added periodically.